-189 During the Quaternary, the landscape of the Rhône valley has been shaped and carved by 190 multiple glaciations (Ivy-Ochs et al., 2008; Valla et al., 2011).
-In this context, the entire basin 191 was covered by an up to 1.5-km-thick ice sheet especially during the Last Glacial Maximum c.
+During the Quaternary, the landscape of the Rhône valley was shaped and carved by multiple glaciations (Ivy-Ochs et al., 2008; Valla et al., 2011).
+In this context, the entire basin was covered by an ice sheet up to 1.5 km thick during the Last Glacial Maximum c.
 18-24 ky ago (Kelly et al., 2004; Bini et al., 2009).
-At the eastern border of the Rhône valley, 192 two separate ice domes formed the ice divide of the Rhône and the Rhine headwaters (Florineth 193 & Schlüchter, 1998).
-From there, the ice drained within the valleys (including the Rhône 194 valley) down to the foreland in the north, from where the ice thicknesses decreased radially 195 196 towards the West.
+At the eastern border of the Rhône valley, two separate ice domes formed the ice divide of the Rhône and the Rhine headwaters (Florineth and Schlüchter, 1998).
+The ice drained into the valleys (including the Rhône valley) down to the foreland in the north, from where the ice thicknesses decreased radially towards the west.

-197 Until recently, the Rhône valley has hosted some of the thickest Alpine glaciers like the Rhône 198 or the Aletsch glacier.
+The Rhône valley has hosted some of the thickest Alpine glaciers including the Rhône and the Aletsch glaciers.
 Today, c.
-9% of the entire upper Rhône watershed is still glaciated, and 199 most of the glaciers are situated in the East and Southeast of the basin (figure 3b).
-Their distribution within the three main litho-tectonic units is very distinct with glacial covers ranging from a maximum of 17.7% in the Aar massifs, 12.5% in the Penninic units and only 1.5% in the Helvetic nappes.
-Individual tributary basins like the Massa basin (figure 1) are even glaciated up to 50%, whereas others are completely ice-free.
-Numerous morphological features like oversteepened head scarps, wide, U-shaped, deeply carved trunk valleys and hanging tributary rivers including oversteepened inner gorges reflect the landscape's strong glacial inheritance (Norton et al., 2010a;b; Valla et al., 2011).
+9 % of the entire upper Rhône watershed is still glaciated, and most of the glaciers are situated in the east and southeast of the basin (Fig. 3b).
+Their distribution within the three main litho-tectonic units is very distinct, with glacial covers ranging from a maximum of 17.7 % in the Aar massifs to 12.5 % in the Penninic units and only 1.5 % in the Helvetic nappes.
+Individual tributary basins like the Massa Basin (Fig. 1) are up to 50 % glaciated, whereas others are completely ice-free.
+Numerous morphological features like oversteepened head scarps, wide, U-shaped, deeply carved trunk valleys and hanging tributary rivers including oversteepened inner gorges reflect the landscape's strong glacial inheritance (Norton et al., 2010a, b; Valla et al., 2011).

-207 2.4 Climate
+2.4 Climate

-The spatial distribution of precipitation in the current climate is shown in the form of total 208 annual precipitation and high intensity rainfall represented by annual 90th percentiles of total 209 daily precipitation.
-Computations are based on the RhiresD product of the Swiss Federal Office 210 of Meteorology and Climatology MeteoSwiss (Schwarb, 2000).
-Within the upper Rhône basin, 211 annual precipitation is characterized by a rather high variability in space, ranging from less 212 than 500 mm per year along the Rhône Valley to more than 2500 mm per year at very high 213 elevations (figure 3c).
-This spatial pattern is mostly driven by orography where inner, low 214 elevations, sheltered valleys show relatively dry conditions, while the annual amount of 215 precipitation is much larger at higher altitudes (e.g., Frei and Schär, 1998).
-216 a) Interpolated exhumation ages based on apatite fission-track dating (Vernon et al., 2008) show youngest ages both in the East and the West and a decrease towards the basin outlet at Lake Geneva.
-Contour lines indicating recent uplift (for the time span 1903-2003) are interpolated from Schlatter et al. (2005) and Kahle et al. (1997).
+The spatial distribution of precipitation in the current climate is shown in the form of total annual precipitation and high-intensity rainfall represented by annual 90th percentiles of total daily precipitation.
+Computations are based on the RhiresD product of the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss (Schwarb, 2000).
+Within the upper Rhône Basin, annual precipitation is characterized by a rather high variability in space, ranging from less than 500 mm per year along the Rhône Valley to more than 2500 mm per year at very high elevations (Fig. 3c).
+This spatial pattern is mostly driven by orography where inner, low-elevation, sheltered valleys show relatively dry conditions, while the annual amount of precipitation is much larger at higher altitudes (see, e.g., Frei and Schär, 1998).